bluesky/bluesky/doc/source/tutorial.rst

 * one row (one Event)
 * two columns (a column for each detector)

-Here's the same plan again, with :func:`trigger_and_read` moved inside a for loop.
+Here's the same plan again, with :func:`~bluesky.plan_stubs.trigger_and_read` moved inside a for loop.

 .. code-block:: python